 Hearing Loss

 Hearing loss disconnects you from the people and things you love.
-The changes might be small at first — asking people to repeat themselves, straining to hear on the phone.
-But over time, you may find yourself missing the bulk of a conversation, or avoiding events you never used to miss.
+The changes might be small at first — asking people to repeat themselves, straining to hear on the phone or in background noise.
+Over time, you may find yourself missing the bulk of a conversation, or avoiding events you never used to miss.

-But while hearing loss is a serious condition, for most people, it’s also a treatable one.
-Which means there’s plenty you and your loved ones can do to stay tuned in to every moment.
+While hearing loss is a serious condition, for most people, it’s also very treatable.
+There’s plenty you and your loved ones can do to stay tuned in to every moment.

 Keep reading for more about hearing loss and how deeply it can affect you and the people you love.
-And when you’re ready, call Hearing Doctors of Kansas to schedule your checkup — and reconnect with everything life has to offer.
+If you think you might be experiencing hearing loss, take the Starkey online hearing test.
+And when you’re ready, contact Hearing Doctors of Kansas to schedule your checkup — and reconnect with everything life has to offer.

 Approximately 33% of people over the age of 60 suffer from hearing loss.
 That figure jumps to 50% for those older than 85.